40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ##### FortiGate

-On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from the internal interface to the external interface with any or specific ip ranges and NAT enabled using the "Outgoing Interface Address".
+On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from the internal interface to the external interface with any or specific IP ranges and NAT enabled using the "Outgoing Interface Address".

-1. Open the CLI of primary FortiGate and execute the below commands to make an vdom exception.
-This will case the IP Pool objects to not synchronized between cluster members.
+1. Open the CLI of primary FortiGate and execute the below commands to make a vdom exception.
+This will cause the IP Pool objects to not synchronize between cluster members.
 This feature is available in FortiOS 6.2.4, 6.4.0 or above.
-Each FortiGate VM needs to have unique IP Pool configured because they have unique secondary Private IP address which was configured in the Azure portal
+Each FortiGate VM needs to have a unique IP Pool configured because each has a unique secondary private IP address which was configured in the Azure portal.

 ```
 config system vdom-exception